 Kuvings ended up extracting 50ml more than the Hurom, and both produced roughly the same amount of pulp after running juice through the strainer.

 Another juice-off, this time with the Omega VRT400…

 This time the Hurom managed to extract close to 500ml of juice from 2 pounds of carrots, which is more than the Omega but it also produced more pulp.

-Now this is just a comparison juicing carrots, results will vary with other produce but this is a good baseline to give you an idea how it will perform in terms of yield for hard ingredients.
+Now, this is just a comparison juicing carrots, results will vary with other products but this is an excellent baseline to give you an idea of how it will perform in terms of yield for hard ingredients.

 Hurom decreased the size of the feed chute on this model by almost an inch.

 Why they did this, I can’t understand this reasoning other than possibly wanting consumers to do more pre-cutting.